trashbirdecology/luisdva.github.io/_posts/2017-01-11-Top-and-bottom-values-for-groups.md

 ---
 layout: post
-excerpt: Using R and dplyr to extract the minimum of maximum values within groups.
+excerpt: Using R and dplyr to extract minimum or maximum variable values within groups.
 tags:
   - rstats
   - dplyr